-Please note that on TOTAL FIRE BAN days:
+On TOTAL FIRE BAN or EXTREME WEATHER days:

 - Puffing Billy trains will be diesel hauled and a limited timetable applies.